sleepyjames/search/README.md

 'Die Hard'
 ```

-You might wonder why we had to do this just to print the title of the film.
-It's because a document (`ScoredDocument`) object returned from the search API has only a list of its fields, the values of which are not directly accessible from the object.
+Look at how we have to get the film's title.
+This is because a `ScoredDocument` object stores its content in a list of field objects and provides no way to directly access their content via the document instance.

 See how (hopefully) much simpler it becomes with thor-perusal.